 The Reasons and Solutions for Smoke from Oil Cap

-Do you see the engine fume when open the oil filler cap?
+Do you see the engine fume when opening the oil filler cap?
 Smoke from oil cap is not good news for your car and its engine.
 What does it mean exactly?
 Well, it depends on the amount of smoke.
 A small amount is nothing serious but too much smoke is highly concerning.

-How to Test the Smoke from Oil Cap?
+How To Test the Smoke from Oil Cap?

 You can easily find out whether the smoke coming from oil cap is a fatal sign or not.
-Start the engine and let the car to idle for some time.
+Start the engine and let the car idle for some time.
 Loosen the oil cap slowly and then remove it completely.
 If there is only a small amount of fume blowing out of the motor, you have nothing to worry about.

 However, lots of fumes coming out with pressure is not a good sign.
 You should immediately take the vehicle to a servicing shop if the vapor seems to contain contaminated fume too.